PNR Metro Commuter Line: Route

-The line is open from 4:29 a.m.
+The line was open from 4:29 a.m.
 PHT (UTC+8) until 9:42 p.m. on a daily basis.
-It operates almost every day of the year unless otherwise announced.
-Special schedules via the social media pages of the PNR and also in newspapers and other mass media.
+It operated almost every day of the year unless special schedules were announced.
 During Holy Week, a public holiday in the Philippines, the line is closed for annual maintenance, owing to fewer commuters and traffic around the metro.
-Normal operation resumes on Easter Sunday.
+Normal operation resumed after Easter Sunday.

 Existing infrastructure

 Station layout

-All stations are presently at-grade, with most stations using a side platform layout.
+All stations are at-grade, with most stations using a side platform layout.
 Most have only basic amenities, platforms and ticket booths.
 Rehabilitated stations along the Metro Manila line have been fitted with ramps for passengers using wheelchairs.
 Several stations have extended platforms, having an upper platform catering to DMU services, and a lower platform for regular locomotive-hauled services.
 As of August 2017, most of the stations are being extended and equipped with platform-length roofing, better ticketing office, and restrooms.

 Signalling

 An automatic block signalling system by Mitsui was employed in the line as stated in a 1977 magazine by the International Railway Journal.
 However, a presentation published in 2015 by the Department of Transportation and Communications stated that there is no signalling in the line.

 On November 16, 2021, PNR published the bidding documents for the design, installation, and commissioning of the signalling, interlocking, and level crossing systems for the 29 km Metro South Commuter section between Tutuban and Alabang.
 The contract was awarded to PT Len Railway Systems of Indonesia in April 2022, and the contract was signed on May 19.
 PT Len Railway Systems will supply their SiLSafe 4000 computer-based interlocking system.
-The project is expected to be completed within 16 months after the contract signing, or until September 2023.
+The project was expected to be completed within 16 months after the contract signing, or until September 2023.
+However, these plans were never made.

 Communications

-Prior to the uprade, the communications system backbone consisted of VHF radios, augmented with land and mobile phones.
+Prior to the upgrade, the communications system backbone consisted of VHF radios, augmented with land and mobile phones.
 It was a localized system with no repeater stations.
 From 2020 to 2022, the communications system was digitalized and computerized.
 In 2020, the PNR tapped Hytera to upgrade the system's communication system to a two-way radio system.
 The TETRA digital radio system, which is currently being used in the line, enables faster coordination in depot personnel and has a network management system, allowing tasks to be centralized and handled seamlessly.
 The upgrade was completed in February 2022.